To the one who presumed to don a mantle that was not his.

-To demand of us – the Muslim diaspora – to violate our covenants and launch attacks upon the peoples we live amongst is to ask us to exhibit nifaq.
-Our refusal has no bearing on Al Walaa wal Baraa and as Muslims we certainly disavow kufr and the kafireen.
+To demand of us – the Muslim diaspora – to violate our covenants and set upon the non-Muslims we live amongst is to ask us to exhibit nifaq.
+Our refusal has no bearing on Al Walaa wal Baraa and as Muslims we affirm our disavowal of kufr and the kafireen.
 We will never be pleased with their way of life and neither they with ours.
 But again Shaykh, please reflect upon the situation before inciting the impressionable amongst us to violence.
 Since the fall of the Ottoman state a century ago, the entire world has taken the ruling of Dar ul-Kufr, nowhere has the power and the rule been for Islam alone – whether the land was Muslim or kafir majority.
-To castigate us for citizenship of disbelieving nations is to overlook this important fact; and one of the conditions of citizenship is that your fellow citizens be safe of harm from you.
+To castigate us for citizenship of disbelieving nations is to overlook this important fact; and remember that one of the first conditions of citizenship is that your fellow citizens be safe of harm from you.

 The Prophet, صلى الله عليه وسلم said three times, “By Allah, he does not have faith!”
 It was said, “Who is it, O Messenger of Allah?”
 The Prophet said, “He whose neighbor is not safe from his harm.”

 And as for your presumed rejoinder that we now have Dar al-Islam then I have rebutted this already and even were it to be the case it would still provide no justification for the violation of our covenants.

 You warned in one of your communiques that the Muslims who reside in the lands of the Cross will not be permitted to live except as apostates.
 Sadly I fear on this point you will be proven correct.
 We beg of Allah (swt) to spare us and our offspring from such a fate.
 Ameen.